-RIDER'S POSITION - Riders should establish and maintain a seat that is thoroughly efficient and comfortable for riding the type of horse called for, at any gait and for any length of time.
-The method of holding the reins should be consistent with the type of equipment being used.
+RIDER'S POSITION-Riders should establish and maintain a seat that is thoroughly efficient and comfortable for riding the type of horse called for, at any gait and for any length of time.
+The method of holding the reins should be consistent with the tack being used.
+Hands should be held in an easy position, neither perpendicular nor horizontal to the saddle, and should show sympathy, adaptability, and control.
 Both hands should be used and both reins must be picked up at one time.
-The bight of the reins should be on the off side; the hands should be in line with the bit and the elbows.
+The height of the rider's hands above the horse's withers will depend on how and where the horse carries its head.
+The bight of the reins should be on the off (right) side.
+At the judge's discretion, riders will be penalized for carrying the bight of the reins on the near (left) side or for switching the bight from the near to the off side.
 The feet should rest with the balls of the feet on the stirrups and the heels down.
 No swaying of the legs should be visible.

-To obtain the proper position, the rider should place himself or herself comfortably in the saddle and find his or her center of gravity by sitting with a slight bend at the knees without the use of the stirrups.
+To obtain the proper position, the rider should place themself comfortably in the saddle and find their center of gravity by sitting with a slight bend at the knees without the use of the stirrups.
 While in this position, the rider should adjust the leathers to fit.
 Each stirrup iron should be placed under the ball of the foot (not under the toe or "home"), with even pressure on the entire width of the sole and the center of the iron.
 The feet should be positioned with the toes forward, neither in nor out, and heels should be down.
-A vertical line drawn from the rider's shoulders downward should pass through the shoulders, hips and heels.
+A vertical line drawn from the rider's shoulders downward should pass through the shoulders, hips, and heels.
 The upper calves of the rider's legs should have contact with the horse (see fig. 6).